aregsar/aregsarblog/blog/2020/how-to-queue-laravel-user-verification-email/index.md

 }
 ```

-The `Illuminate\Auth\MustVerifyEmail` trait contains the default implementation of the sendEmailVerificationNotification method shown here:
+Here is the default `sendEmailVerificationNotification` implementation in the `Illuminate\Auth\MustVerifyEmail` trait:

 ```php
 namespace Illuminate\Auth;